syxarevo/homr_competition/README.md

 ## Results

-With default parameters the proposed model achives 0.02 avg. edit distance for the validation set.
+With default parameters the proposed model achieves **0.02** avg. edit distance for the validation set.